KiandaBPM/docs/content/platform/pages/_index.md

 ---
 title: "Pages"
 weight: 5
-typora-root-url: ..\..\..\..\static
+typora-root-url: ..\..\..\static
 ---

-Kianda **dashboards** deliver a convenient way to provide insights into how your business processes are performing.
-Dashboards offer easy reporting, permissions management, quick build, condition-based filtering and many more useful features.
+Kianda **pages** deliver a convenient way to provide insights into how your business processes are performing.
+Pages offer easy reporting, permissions management, quick build, condition-based filtering and many more useful features.

 From lists to tiles, filters and charts, dashboards allow you to build full digital experiences to monitor your real-time processes in a few minutes.

 There are 3 steps involved in creating a dashboard:

-1. Create a dashboard page.
+1. Create a page.
 2. Add one or more widgets.
 3. Configure or edit the widgets to make the page look the way you want.

-This page covers how to [create](#how-to-create-a-dashboard-page), [edit](#how-to-edit-a-dashboard-page), and [delete](#how-to-delete-a-dashboard-page) dashboards and give an overview of [how to add widgets to a dashboard page](#how-to-add-widgets-to-a-dashboard-page).
+This page covers how to create, edit, and delete dashboards and give an overview of [how to add widgets to a page](#how-to-add-widgets-to-a-dashboard-page).

 If you are using Kianda predefined processes from the App Store, then dashboards have already been created for you!
 These are available by clicking on **Dashboard** from the main side menu or left-hand pane.